calistasalsabila/Programming-Language/Java/material/java_oop/06_variableShadowing.md

 ---

-## 🌟 Conclusion
+## Conclusion
 Variable shadowing is an important concept in Java that helps differentiate between variables in different scopes.
 While useful in certain cases, it should be used carefully to avoid confusion and maintain readability in your code.
-Happy coding! 🚀
+Happy coding!

+> 📚 This is part of the Java OOP chapter.